 Next is “Shooting Star,” which is the first closing theme for Naruto Shippuden.
 This is a decent midtempo song, but I probably remember this more for being the first Naruto Shippuden ending theme than for the actual song itself.

 Next is “Lie-Lie-Lie,” which was the ending theme song for the first Naruto Shippuden film.
-This song was also used in the trailer Viz produced to promote the film; unfortunately, Viz was including this trailer on so many of their releases, that I became sick of this particular song rather quickly.
+This song was also used in the trailer VIZ Media produced to promote the film.
+Unfortunately, VIZ was including this trailer on so many of their releases, that I became sick of this particular song rather quickly.
 It’s not a bad song, but it can be a little on the repetitive side.
 I probably would enjoy this song a little better if I hadn’t heard it from seeing so many copies of the trailer for the film.

 “Distance” is the second opening for Naruto Shippuden.
 It’s an upbeat theme, but to me, it’s not one of the stronger opening themes for the Naruto franchise.